Principles & Decorum

 Beauty

-Our Aims
+Our Aim

-St. Francis Classical Academy seeks to provide traditionalist, Christian
+St. Francis Classical Academy provides traditionalist, Christian

 education that is rigorous, leisurely, and beautiful.